Life after melanoma

 Follow-up appointments

-People who have had one melanoma have about five times the risk of developing a new melanoma compared with the average person their age.
+After you have had one melanoma, you have about 5 times the risk of developing a new melanoma compared with the average person of the same age.
 It is important to be familiar with your skin, examine it for changes and go to your follow-up appointments.

-When a follow-up appointment or test is approaching, many people feel anxious.
+You may feel anxious before a follow-up appointment or test.
 Talk to your treatment team or call Cancer Council 13 11 20 if you are finding it hard to manage this anxiety.
 Between follow-up appointments, let your doctor know immediately of any symptoms or health problems.

 Dealing with feelings of sadness